Kietpawpan/esc/README.md

 ## Hypotheses
 1. Plastic cups are 15 g each.
 2. All the plastic cups are subject to open burning.
-3. Carbon reduction is equal to carbon sequestration.
+3. Carbon reduction is equivalent to carbon sequestration.